Channel-Partitioned Windowed Attention And Frequency Learning for Single Image Super-Resolution: Related Work

 \section{Related Work}

 \textbf{Deep Neural Networks for SISR}.
 Dong \etal~\cite{dong2015image} conducted the first study utilizing deep learning in SISR, called SRCNN, a simple yet effective three-layer CNN for SISR.
 Following SRCNN, CNNs have been employed in subsequent studies to enhance SISR performance~\cite{lim2017enhanced, ledig2017photo, zhang2018residual, kim2016deeply}.
 Recently, Transformer has been used in various computer vision applications, from localization~\cite{rambhatla2023most, zhao2018weakly} to deeply understanding images~\cite{jaderberg2015spatial, sun2022locate, zhu2022transgeo, shi2022motion} to sequence-based networks~\cite{bluche2016joint, miech17loupe, Grechishnikova863415}.
 ViT~\cite{dosovitskiy2020vit} was proposed by Dosovitskiy \etal that processes input images by segmenting them into patches and then projecting these patches into sequential tokens as input of transformer module and achieved remarkable results with high-level vision tasks.
 To reduce the high computational cost of ViT, Liu \etal~\cite{liu2021swin} proposed a hierarchical transformer called Swin Transformer, using self-attention over local windows instead of the entire image like ViT.
 In the field of low-level vision tasks, such as SISR, Transformer can also be used as a powerful backbone.
+EDT ~\cite{li2021efficient} performs pre-training to boost low-level task.
 IPT~\cite{chen2021pre} leveraged the pre-trained transformer to improve performance for the image super-resolution task.
+GRL~\cite{li2023efficient} proposed the anchored stripe self-attention to reach the modelling capacity beyond the regional range for image restoration.
 SwinIR~\cite{liang2021swinir} utilized Swin Transformer as a deep feature extractor and achieved impressive results for image restoration.
 HAT~\cite{chen2023activating} proposed Hybrid Attention Transformer and Overlapping-cross Attention, achieving state-of-the-art SISR performance.
 However, the common limitation of these works is that they are limited in capturing long-range dependencies and may miss the connection with the distant tokens.
 Our proposed Transformer can handle this problem by enhancing window size in the window-based attention mechanism while still being efficient for high-resolution images.